The Complete IB Physics Internal Assessment Guide (2025 Syllabus)

 Main Takeaway – DON'T be too original in your topic selection.
 Go for something tried and tested.

-Criterion B: Exploration (6 marks)
+Criterion A: Research Design (6 marks)

 To attain full marks in this area, I recommend writing a small abstract at the beginning of your IA (the first thing the marker reads), detailing the independent and dependent variable, a brief overview of methodology, and your results.